MattGreyDesign/himatt.com/_projects/ski-solutions.md

   url: https://www.skisolutions.com

 intro: |
-  The lack of responsiveness was impacting on Ski Solution's search engine rankings considerably.
+  The lack of responsiveness was negatively impacting on Ski Solution's search engine rankings considerably.
 The solution to improve SEO and drive enquiries was to re-design and optimise the website experience from the bottom up.

-  Working from a mobile first, I redesigned the site to work across as many devices as possible, creating a css styleguide and icon font to maintain consistency with the colours, geometry and component styles.
+  Working from a mobile first, I redesigned the site to work across as many devices as possible, creating a CSS framework and icon font to maintain consistency with the colours, geometry and component styles.

 content_layout: